tchiotludo/akhq/README.md

     * `attributes.connects-filter-regexp`: Regexp list to filter Connect tasks available for current group
     * `attributes.consumer-groups-filter-regexp`: Regexp list to filter Consumer Groups available for current group

+:warning: `topics-filter-regexp`, `connects-filter-regexp` and `consumer-groups-filter-regexp` are only used when listing resources.
+If you have topics/create or connect/create roles, resources **WILL** be created

 3 defaults group are available :
 - `admin` with all right